vignesh14052002/KnowledgeBase/knowledge_base/ThinkPad.md

 - Display cost and time for response
 - Add Support for openai (get key from user)
 - Add semantic search page

-## General
-- Use of docasoaurs over GitHub ?

 ## Sort todos
 - Daily/frequent habits